Engineer alerts operator to operational issue caused by failed casing check valve.

 West, Texas

-A major operator in West Texas relies on Summit for their ESP operations, including Summit’s Well Monitoring Service.
+A major operator in West Texas relies on Summit ESP® for their ESP operations, including the Intelevate digital platform powered by the Summit Knowledge™ digital ecosystem.
 With this system in place, our experienced Applications Engineers can readily assess the health of the ESP systems in the field and immediately communicate any concerns to the operator.

 Upon further investigation by the operator, a bad casing check valve was found, which allowed production fluid back into the well.
 Shutting the unit down helped avoid a potential failure.